wazo-platform/wazo-platform.org/content/uc-doc/upgrade/upgrade_notes.md

 ## 23.01 {#23-01}

-- All wazo clients are now only compatible with Python 3.7 (the version included in the current distro).
+- All Wazo clients are now only compatible with Python 3.7 (the version included in the current distro).
 So, if you have any custom python scripts written in Python 2, you must upgrade them to Python 3.
 The Python 3 version of most wazo packages are suffixed with `-python3`and can be installed with `apt`. eg. `apt install wazo-provd-client-python3`

+- All Wazo components are now only compatible with Python 3.7 (the version included in the current distro) and only no longer provide any Python 2 builds.
+If you have any custom scripts or libraries that extend wazo components, and they are written in Python 2, you may need to update them.
+For libraries that had separate packages for Python 2 and 3 you may need to install the Python 3 version.
+They are usually suffixed by `-python3`.

 - Support for the `b` `Dial` option in the XIVO_CALLOPTIONS in subroutine has been deprecated since 21.01 in favor of `wazo-add-pre-dial-hook`.
 Automatic conversion of the `b` option to the new